 Fortunately, these cases, although ideally, they would not happen at all, are a small minority within a large number of successful operations.
 Here in UK, there are high standards of medical care, although evidently, a situation like this or one similar can sadly occur.

 As a team of professionals dealing with people who have suffered similar incidents, we understand wholly how distressing and complex such a situation can be.
 Not only on you, but also your family, and loved ones.
 These cases are known as medical or clinical negligence, where a patient has received below the level of care expected.

 When faced with a situation similar to this, those affected can put forward a clinical negligence claim.
-We are proud in the way we handle each case with not only an empathetic approach but also one which is focused entirely on getting both you, your family and your loved the support needed with your best interest in mind every step of the way.
+We are proud of the way we handle each case with not only an empathetic approach but also one which is focused entirely on getting both you, your family and your loved one the support needed with your best interest in mind every step of the way.

 Making your clinical negligence claim

 If you feel as though you have sustained a personal injury as a result of medical negligence, Sheldon Davidson Solicitors' team of Manchester Personal Injury Lawyers will handle all aspects of your claim, ensuring you are awarded the maximum compensation available to you.

 Sheldon Davidson Solicitors are personal injury claim specialists with an enviable reputation in settling a varied range of Personal Injury Claims, including everything from Industrial Accident Claims to Medical Negligence Claims, such as Surgical Error Claims.

 We have a strong record of obtaining practical financial support and high-quality medical care for our clients.
 To find out more about pursuing your claim, contact our team or fill in our online claim form.